 The Department of History

-The Department of History offers bachelors of arts and masters of arts degrees in history and a graduate certificate in public history and specializes in Southern history, Georgia history, women’s history, and military history, among other areas.
-For undergraduates, the Department participates in the University Honors Program, and for graduate students the Department has several graduate assistantship opportunities.
+The Department of History offers a Bachelor of Arts degree in History and a Master of Arts degree in History, as well as a Graduate certificate in Public History.
+We specialize in Southern history, Georgia history, women’s history, and military history, among other areas.
+For undergraduates, the Department participates in the University Honors College, and for graduate students the Department has several graduate assistantship opportunities.